 His shift from tradition is not radical.
 In the introduction of his composition he depicts the contemporary scene.
-His work is considered as a turning point in history of Carnatic music
+His work is considered as a turning point in history of Carnatic music.
+He resolves the practice and theory of music.
+He speaks about 70 ragas under 20 principal scales of melas.
+Several techniques have been elaborated in Sangita Ratnakara.

 He safeguarded Carnatic music from Persian influence.
 He was the grandson of Chatura Kallinatha who wrote Svaramela-kalanidhi as per the request of Rama Raya.
 Amatya is a conferred title.